 Perfectionists often struggle with time.
 The Time Management Style: Perfectionist Plus is someone who, on the surface seems to have superpowers!
 Perfectionist Plus personalities are typically extremely detail-oriented and live by very high, self-imposed standards.
 Perfectionist Plus style types are autonomous and believe: “If I want something done right, I’ll do it myself.”

-Not only can learning more about your time management style personality lead to higher self-awareness, it has the potential to dramatically shift your ability to create sustainable time (and life) management systems.
-Knowing your dominant time management personality type will help you create time management systems to support your natural habits that will automatically increase productivity at work and home!
+Not only can learning lead to higher self-awareness, but it also has the potential to dramatically shift your ability to create sustainable systems.
+Knowing your dominant time management personality type helps.
+In fact, when you create time management systems to support your natural habits that will automatically increase productivity at work and home!

 Sometimes you work well with your time management styles, and you know this because things unfold easily and seem to naturally evolve.
 But as tension increases and time runs short, when we do not understand how to navigate within our natural time management preferences, the things we do naturally can get in our own way and impede our best intentions.
 Understanding the time management techniques that really work for us (every time) as well as our blind spots that negatively impact our overall use of time can negatively impact the overall quality of our life.

 Workers who have this the Perfectionist Plus dominance are typically detail-oriented and live by very high, self-imposed standards.
 They are autonomous and believe their own self-imposed thought: “If I want something done right, I’ll do it myself.”

 The Perfectionist Plus time management style personality rarely says no to a task.
 She is often willing to spend enormous amounts of time on details.
 Her never-ending goal is to ‘get things right.’